-Finding family activities in a new location is always a hard task so we’ve made it easier and created a list of family friendly activities in Biscarrosse, we found, that both you and the kids will love.
-Whether you have young kids, older children or even babies, I’ve hopefully added something to satisfy each and every member of the family.
+Finding family activities in a new location is always challenging, so we’ve made it more accessible and created this list of family-friendly activities in Biscarrosse, which we found, that both you and the kids will love.
+Whether you have young kids, older children, or even babies, I’ve hopefully added something to satisfy each family member.

 What to do in Biscarrosse with kids

-As kids, we loved bodyboarding and would have definitely taken advantage of the incredible waves the atlantic coast has to offer.
-Biscarrosse plage has 4km of beautiful sandy coastline but do watch where you choose to bodyboard.
-Throughout Summer there are lifeguards on duty and always go in the sea within the safe blue flag zones.
+Kids and adults alike can find enjoyment from bodyboarding.
+Take advantage of the famous Atlantic waves and get on your bodyboard.
+Biscarrosse plage has 4km of beautiful sandy coastline but definitely watch where you choose to bodyboard.
+There are lifeguards on duty throughout summer and always go in the sea within the safe blue flag zones.

 If you or your family want to take bodyboarding to the next level, why not take a family surf lesson.
-Biscarrosse is a surfers paradise and we saw plenty of people riding the large waves during our visit.
-Kiwi surf offer lessons for beginners to advanced surfers and start from 5 years old.
+Biscarrosse is a surfers paradise, and we saw plenty of people riding the huge waves throughout our visit.
+Kiwi surf offer classes for beginners to advanced surfers and start from 5 years old.

-When you’re at the beach, it’s a crime not to try the ice-cream, right?
-One thing we love about France is the seaside ice-cream stalls and their amazing flavour choices.
-From sweet and sickly flavours like Kinder Bueno, bubble gum and Biscoff to refreshing fruity sorbets French ice-cream stalls have thought of it all.
+Going to the beach without having an ice cream is a crime, right?
+One thing we love about France is the seaside ice-cream stalls and their exotic flavour choices.
+From sweet and sickly flavours like Kinder Bueno, bubble gum and Biscoff to refreshing fruity sorbets, French ice-cream stalls have conceived it all.

 Enjoy the Lakes

 Biscarrosse is famous for 3 things.
 The beach, the forests and of course, the lakes.
 There are so many lakeside activities to choose from.
-If you’re adventurous enough you can try paddleboarding or kayaking or why not take your inflatables to the shallow lake beach in Sanguinet.
+If you’re adventurous enough, you can try paddleboarding or kayaking, or why not take your inflatables to the shallow lake beach in Sanguinet.
 There are three different lakes to choose from; The north lake, the south lake and the Transaquitain canal.

 Build sandcastles and chill at the beach

 Some of our favourite holiday memories are from the times at the beach.
-Building sand castles, digging moats and burying dads.
-Mike still has a compulsion to dig holes whenever we go to the coast.
-The beach area at bisca plage is perfect for sandy play as it’s 4km long and without a stone in sight.
-Grab your bucket and spade, shady tent, windbreaker and picnic and head for the plage.
+Building sandcastles, digging moats and burying dads.
+Mike still has a compulsion to burrow holes whenever we go to the coast.
+The beach area at Biscarosse plage is perfect for sandy play as it’s 4km long and without a stone in sight.
+Grab your bucket and spade, shady tent, windbreaker, and picnic, then head for the plage.

-When I first heard there was an aquapark in Biscarrosse I assumed it would be the usual plastic flumes with boiling hot metal steps and kids running around with sticky ice creams, but I couldn’t be more wrong.
-The Aqua park in Bisca is an entirely different type of water adventure.
-It’s the largest inflatable water park in the world!
-Set on the lake shore the aqua park features a range of different inflatable activities including a giant waterjump and catapult, a 5 meter high climbing wall, the cyclone hamster wheel and so much more – so if you fancy a total wipeout kinda day then the aqua park is open from June till September, can even be used at night and the aquakid zone is suitable for ages 4 and above.
+When I first heard about the aquapark in Biscarrosse, I assumed it would be the usual plastic flumes with boiling hot metal steps and kids running around with sticky ice creams, but I couldn’t be more wrong.
+The Aquapark in Bisca is an entirely different kind of water adventure.
+It’s one of the largest inflatable water parks in the world!
+Located on the lakeshore, this aqua park features a range of inflatable activities, including a giant water jump and catapult, a 5-meter high climbing wall, the cyclone hamster wheel, and so much more.
+So if you fancy a total wipeout kinda day, then the aqua park is open from June till September, can even be used at night, and the aqua kid zone is suitable for ages 4 and above.

 Mini Golf de Maguide